 Achieving a community free from harassment depends on mutual respect, co-operation and understanding among students and employees.
 Attitudes and behaviour that undermine this goal are detrimental to all.
 The University considers harassment a serious offence and will not tolerate behaviour that may undermine the respect, dignity, self-esteem, or productivity of any student or employee.

 Ambrose University encourages students and employees to bring concerns and complaints to a Harassment Policy Contact Person.
 Unless complaints are reported and resolved, it is very difficult for the University to maintain a harassment-free community.
 All reports of harassment will be taken seriously, promptly investigated and addressed.

 Ambrose University is a full member of Campus Alberta.
 It is also a distinctly Christian institution of higher education grounded in the Protestant evangelical theological tradition.
 As such, Ambrose has adopted a Christian sexual ethic based on church tradition and scripture.
 According to this ethic, sexual activity is designed for full expression in a committed, loving marriage relationship between a man and a woman.

-During the admissions process, prospective students are given the opportunity to review the Responsibilities of Membership: Community Standards, which articulates core values and sexual expectations for students, and provide informed consent in their application for admission.
+During the admissions process, prospective students are given the opportunity to review the Community Life Standards Document, which articulates core values and sexual expectations for students, and provide informed consent in their application for admission.